CodyBakerOnshore/Notes/Notes Folder/C#/cSharp-Interface.md

         bool equals(T obj);
     }
 ```
-* Any class the *impliments* the <code>IEquatable<T></code> interface *must* contain a definition for an *Equals* method that matches the signature the the interface specifies.
-As a result, you can count on a class that *impliments* <code> IQuatable<T> </code> to contain a <code> Equals </code> method with which an instance of the class can determine weather it's equal to another instance of the same class.
+* Any class the *implements* the <code>IEquatable<T></code> interface *must* contain a definition for an *Equals* method that matches the signature the the interface specifies.
+As a result, you can count on a class that *implements* <code> IEquatable<T> </code> to contain a <code> Equals </code> method with which an instance of the class can determine weather it's equal to another instance of the same class.

 To see the help page for *Equals* Method go [Here](https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1.equals?view=netframework-4.7.2).

 * The definition of <code> IEquatable<T> </code> doesn't provide an implimentation for <code> Equals </code>.
 The interface defines *only* the signature.
 In that way, an interface in C# is similar to a *abstract class* in which all the method *are* abstract.
-However, a class or struct can impliment multiple interfaces, but a class can inherit *only* a single class, *abstract or not*.
+However, a class or struct can implement multiple interfaces, but a class can inherit *only* a single class, *abstract or not*.
 Therefore, by using interfaces, you can include behavior from multiple sources from *multiple sources* in a class.
     - For more information on *Abstract/Sealed classes and class members* go [Here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/abstract-and-sealed-classes-and-class-members)

 ## Interface Can and Cannot